Drum Transcription: “Amazing Journey” — Keith Moon with The Who

 The video was once available on YouTube, but it has since been taken down — a rare moment of copyright actually being enforced on the Who.
 I won’t debate the philosophy of enforcing copyright, but it’s very frustrating when something gets pulled that you can’t get through official channels.
 It’s not like I can go buy this DVD on the Who’s online store or anything.

 Anyhoo, let’s finally talk about the song.
-I started by transcribing the big triplet hits Keith uses to really kick the song off.
+I started by transcribing the big triplet hits Keith uses to really kick the tune off.
 At first, it sounded like an extra note had been added in.
-In my naïveté, I thought Keith had just miscounted.
-But after giving the song a closer listen, I realized that the main riff of the song actually starts on the “+” after three.
+In my naïveté, I thought Keith had just miscounted, but after giving the track a closer listen, I realized that the main riff of the song actually starts on the “+” after three.
 It’s a bit disorienting, so I included the intro chords.

 The drum entrance is quite ferocious, but notice how Moon simplifies things during the drum solos with those big quarter note triplets.
 It might not sound as exciting to a drummer, but for the general audience, I certainly think it’s more impactful.
 Also, check out the swung notes Moon uses during the second round of triplet hits: